emiakia/aws_docker_nginx_provider/README.md

   - **`alb/`**: Sets up the Application Load Balancer (ALB).
   - **`lb_target_group/`**: Manages the creation of a target group for the ALB.
   - **`lb_listener/`**: Configures the ALB listener.

+## Additional Functionality

+### Automated Deployment

+After provisioning the EC2 instances, the following steps are performed:

+1. **Install Ansible**: Ansible is installed on the EC2 instances.
+2. **Fetch Playbook from GitHub**: The playbook, which is part of the project's files, is retrieved from a GitHub repository.
+3. **Install Docker**: Docker is installed on the EC2 instances.
+4. **Run NGINX Container**: An NGINX Docker container is started.
+The container serves a custom `index.html` file that includes the local IP address of the EC2 instance.

+### Playbook Details

+The playbook, located in the project's files, automates the following tasks:

+- **Docker Installation**: Installs Docker on the EC2 instance.
+- **Index.html Creation**: Generates an `index.html` file with the local IP address.
+- **NGINX Container Deployment**: Runs an NGINX Docker container with the custom HTML file.

 ## Usage